If rupee slump persists, it can hurt India's Modi

 India is a big buyer of everything from crude oil and electronics to gold and edible oil, and its import bill was expected to cross $600 billion in the fiscal year ending in March 2019, from about $565 billion in the previous year.

-The 9.3 percent fall in the rupee this year has already led to a surge in local prices of goods with an imported component.
-July was the ninth straight month in which India’s inflation was higher than the central bank’s medium-term target of 4 percent.
+The 9.3 percent fall in the rupee INR=D2 this year has already led to a surge in local prices of goods with an imported component.
+July was the ninth straight month in which India's inflation was higher than the central bank's medium-term target of 4 percent.

 The currency fell to a fresh low of 70.40 to the dollar on Thursday.